static-frame/conditional-futures/README.md

 ---

-### What?
+### Introduction

-`ConditionalThreadPoolExecutor` is a drop-in replacement for `ThreadPoolExecutor` that automatically adapts to the runtime environment.
+`ConditionalThreadPoolExecutor` is a drop-in replacement for `ThreadPoolExecutor` that adapts to the runtime environment.
+When running under free-threaded Python with the GIL disabled (3.14t) it behaves like a normal thread pool.
+However, when running under a GIL-enabled build, it falls back on single-threaded execution.

-When running under **free-threaded Python (3.13t)** or when threads are actually useful, it behaves like a normal thread pool.
+The reason this is necessary is that CPU-bound processes that use multi-threading with the GIL can be much slower than single-threaded execution.

-When running under a traditional GIL build, it **falls back to single-threaded** execution to avoid detrimental thread overhead.
+`ConditionalThreadPoolExecutor` permits having a single implementation that will perform optimally regardless of if the GIL is enabled or not.

 ### Why?